 Netflix app doesn’t work?
 Try this fix

-Netflix doesn’t allow users to access other countries’ libraries due to licensing restrictions.
-The ability of VPNs to bypass these restrictions has made them popular tools for unblocking Netflix libraries from abroad.
+Due to licensing restrictions, Netflix doesn’t allow users to access other countries’ libraries.
+Travelers often use VPNs to continue watching their favorite shows while abroad.
 Netflix has taken notice of this practice and actively blocks users when it detects they are using a VPN.

-Netflix can’t determine a VPN user’s real location so it attempts to block all VPN traffic.
-This means that even if you’re located within the US, if Netflix detects you’re using a VPN, it will stop you from accessing the US Netflix catalog.
+Netflix can’t determine a VPN user’s actual location, so it attempts to block all VPN traffic.
+This means that even if you’re located within the US if Netflix detects you’re using a VPN, it will stop you from accessing the US Netflix catalog.
 In this case, you likely see a proxy error that reads:

 “Whoops, something went wrong.
 Streaming error.
 You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

-That being said, not every server will work, so you may have to check with your VPN customer support team to find out which ones to use.
-This sounds like a hassle, but with the best VPN providers offering 24/7 live-chat customer support, this should only take a couple of minutes.
+Not every server will work, so you may have to check with your VPN customer support team to find out which ones to use.
+This sounds like a hassle, but with the best VPN providers offering 24/7 live-chat customer support, this should only take a few minutes.